 - Claims-free: Drivers who have no claims on their record from the past several years usually qualify for savings.

-- Multi-car discounts: If your household has multiple vehicles, consider placing them all on one insurance policy to qualify for multi-car discounts.
+- Multi-car discounts: If your household has multiple vehicles, consider placing them all on one insurance policy to qualify for a multi-car discount.

-- Bundling insurance policies: You can often score better insurance premiums overall when you bundle your car insurance policy with a life or home insurance policy.
+- Bundling insurance policies: You can often reduce your car insurance premium when you bundle your car insurance policy with a life or home insurance policy.

 - Good student discounts: Many insurance carriers offer discounts for young drivers with good grades in school.
-For example, Nationwide extends its good student discount to those drivers aged 16-24 enrolled full-time in high school or college who sustain a B average.
-You’ll need to provide academic evidence in the form of an up-to-date grade report or a form signed by a school administrator.
+Typically, full-time students under the age of 25 who maintain a B average or better are eligible for this discount.
+You will likely need to provide academic evidence in the form of an up-to-date grade report or a form signed by a school administrator.

-- Paying in full: If you can afford to pay your annual car insurance premium in full, you’ll likely save money.
+- Paying in full: If you can afford to pay your annual car insurance premium in full, you may save money.
 Many insurance companies provide a discount for those drivers willing to pay upfront because it is more convenient and requires less processing for them.

-- Safety features: If your car has common safety features, like airbags, an anti-theft device, or anti-lock brakes, some insurance companies will deduct money from your rate.
+- Safety features: If your car has common safety features, like airbags, an anti-theft device or anti-lock brakes, some auto insurance companies will apply a discount to your policy.